 What is non-medical switching?

-It happens when an insurance company changes the terms of a contract or cost of a medication for a stable patient; the “switch” isn’t due to medical reasons but is often a cheaper version that the health insurer has deemed interchangeable with the old medication that the patient was prescribed.
+It happens when an insurance company changes the terms of a contract or the cost of a medication for a stable patient; the “switch” isn’t due to medical reasons but is often a cheaper version that the health insurer has deemed interchangeable with the old medication that the patient was prescribed.

 This practice differs from “step therapy” where a patient must “fail” on a drug first before the health plan will cover a more expensive one.

 Think: forcing a patient with diabetes to use an older, human insulin (like R or NPH), and to eventually have a high A1c, before the health plan will cover a newer, faster, analog insulin, like Humalog or Novolog.

 According to the U.S. Pain Foundation, non-medical switching costs the United States over $100 billion annually, and it directly hurts patients who are otherwise stable on their prescription medications.

 It’s important to note that non-medical switching is not always a bad thing.

 First, the practice is not very common, so if you’re newly diagnosed, don’t worry about this until it actually becomes a problem.